recapt-tech/recapt-tech.github.io/_pages/07-how-will-this-venture-continue.md

 description:  planned activities for the future and required investements.
 fontawesome_icon_name: question
 ---
-# How will this venture continue?
+# How Will This Venture Continue?

 ### Time Investment